-A major difference between old-school vs. modern bodybuilding was the extra focus on structural development beyond the muscles.
+A major difference between old-school vs. modern bodybuilding was the additional focus on structural development beyond the muscles.

-This meant not just training the muscles but widening the clavicles, enlarging the ribcage, and otherwise improving the base of the physique however possible.
+This meant not just training the muscles but widening the clavicles, enlarging the ribcage, and otherwise improving the physique base however possible.

 Consider these 6+ ways to improve your physique through non-muscular training methods.